-Fish and Game kicked off the first year of the walleye lottery program in March 2019 by announcing that $50,000 in reward money was swimming in Lake Pend Oreille.
-Nearly 200 anglers participated and winners took home just under $9,000 in prize money.
+Idaho Fish and Game kicked off the first year of the walleye lottery program in March 2019 by announcing that $50,000 in reward money was swimming in Lake Pend Oreille.

-In order to enter the lottery, anglers submitted walleye heads to Fish and Game freezers located throughout the region.
-There were two ways to win.
+In order to enter the lottery, anglers can submit walleye heads to Fish and Game freezers located throughout the region.
+There are two ways to win.

 First, anglers could catch walleye implanted with a $1,000 reward tag in its snout.
 Anyone who submitted a tagged head would automatically win.
 Second, each head submitted provided one entry into a monthly drawing of ten $100 rewards.